rcr/rirc/README.md

   -n, --nicks=NICKS         Comma separated list of nicks to use for SERVER -c, --chans=CHANNELS      Comma separated list of channels to join for SERVER

-Connection options:
+Server connection options:
-      --ipv4                Connect to only ipv4 addresses
-      --ipv6                Connect to only ipv6 addresses
+   --ipv4                   Connect to server using only ipv4 addresses --ipv6                   Connect to server using only ipv6 addresses --tls-verify=<mode>      Set server TLS peer certificate verify mode
 ```

 Commands: